Skip to main content

 Many people wanted to come but were snowed in their driveways or neighborhood streets.
 Many others elected not to even try to brave the wintry elements.
 But for the hardy 450 souls that made their way to Druid Hill Park on a snowy, windy, winter morning, we all were able to experience one of those rare moments in life that will reside in the memory for a long, long, long, long time.
 [READ MORE ABOUT THE DAY HERE] [WATCH A VIDEO of 2009 BY ANDREW ADAMS]

-2019 (2211 Official Finishers) - Julia Roman-Duval won the women's side of the Celtic Solstice for the thrid time in a row with a time of 27:27.
-She finished 30 seconds ahead of second place finisher Hannah Cocchiaro.
-In the men's field Zach Kaminski strided to victory after a second place finish in 2018.
-Zach's time of 25:49 was a minute and 16 seconds faster than second place finisher Tristiam Thomas.
-With weather hovering in the mid 50s at the start time, participants enjoyed the day mingling with others from the Baltimroe running community.
+2018 (2016 Official Finishers) - Julia Roman-Duval won the women's side of the Celtic Solstice for the second time in a row with a time of 28:09.
+She finished several minutes ahead of second place finisher Hannah Cocchiaro (30:26).
+In the men's field Evan Hardy of Towson strided to victory ahead of a second place finisher Zach Kaminski.
+Hardy's time of 25:51 was a just 16 seconds faster than second place finisher from Elkton, Md.
+With weather hovering in the mid 50s at the start time, participants enjoyed the day mingling with others from the Baltimore running community.
 Stories were told and holiday cheer was spread.

 2020 (597 Official Finishers) - Virtual Race - Like with most races, COVID 19 forced the 2020 race to be run as a virtual event.
 Participants were forced to find their own Wassel wine, play the bagpipes on Apple Music and pretend their neighbor pup was actually an Irish Wolfhound.
 That said, folks made the most of it and were able to continue their participation streaks and grew their race premium collection nonetheless.